 Nominees/applicants must embody/foster ethical behavior or must not have been found guilty of any academic misbehavior, e.g., have no criminal record, no infraction of their schools’ good conduct rules, etc.

 Scholars may continue receiving the grant for the succeeding year provided they have a GPA as stated in the 3rd paragraph of this section during the preceding year, have enrolled in the succeeding year the load needed to complete the MBA or MS program of the relevant school, and have no failing grades.

 3. Submissions.
 Applicants must submit the following:

 a.
-An essay written in English (2,000 to 3,000 words) on the philosophy of the FLP, the applicant’s entrepreneurial vision, and how the applicant can apply the values of FLP in his/her business, or career.
-It should be printed on an 11-inch by 5 inch white bond paper with text in 14-point font size, Times New Roman, single-spaced, with one-inch margins on both sides, top and bottom.
+An essay written in English (2,000 to 3,000 words) on the philosophy of the FLP, the applicant’s entrepreneurial vision, and how the applicant can apply the values of FLP in their business, or career.
+It should be printed on 8.5 by 11-inch (Letter Size) white bond paper with text in 14-point font size, Times New Roman, single-spaced, with one-inch margins on both sides, top, and bottom.

 The essay should answer the following questions: